Richard has found his trusty stead (or ocean rowing boat) Darien, here are some general facts about the boat and equipment:

 Spare oars kit

 Ever taken a rowing boat onto a lake and lost an oar?
 Imagine how terrible that would be on an ocean!
-Richard will be taking spare sets of oars for each of the boat’s rowing positions.
+Richard will be taking at least one spare sets of oars for each of the boat’s rowing positions, possibly two if he can afford it.